jsble/jsble/README.md

 ### Welcome!

-My name is Josef and I'm an Electrical and Mechanical Engineering student at the University of Strathclyde.
+I'm Josef, an Electrical and Mechanical Engineering student at the University of Strathclyde.